sufyanshk/BaderPostProcess/README.md

 Post processing of Bader charge files.

 The `AECCR0`,`AECCR2`,`CHGCAR`,`CONTCAR`,`POTCAR` files should be in the current directory.
-This code is written for CONTCAR file having 128 atoms of 2 elements generated using `VASP`.
+This code is written for `VASP` generated `CONTCAR` file having 128 atoms of 2 elements.

 # Installation
 The detailed description of Bader charge analysis can be found at [Henkelman Group's site](http://theory.cm.utexas.edu/henkelman/code/bader/)